garciart/network-automation/README.md

 ***Disclaimer: The creators of GNS3 no longer recommend using Dynamips' Cisco IOS images, since the devices that use those images are no longer supported by Cisco.
 They recommend using more up-to-date images, such as those available through Cisco's Virtual Internet Routing Lab (VIRL).
 However, since this tutorial is only a general introduction to network automation using Python, we will use freely available Dynamips images.***

-***In addition, Cisco Packet Tracer, while an excellent tool, is a network emulator, not a simulator, and is too limited for our purposes.***
+***In addition, Cisco Packet Tracer, while an excellent tool, is a network emulator, not a simulator, and not suitable for our purposes.***

 ## Introduction